onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 exploit SDN and NFV to improve service velocity, simplify equipment interoperability and integration, and to reduce overall CapEx and OpEx costs.
 In addition, the current, highly fragmented management landscape makes it difficult to monitor and guarantee service-level agreements (SLAs).
+These challenges are still very real now as ONAP creates its eighth release.

 ONAP is addressing these challenges by developing global and massive scale (multi-site and multi-VIM) automation capabilities for physical, virtual, and